-Wolf Eyes Chinese Dogwood flowers Photo courtesy of NetPS Plant Finder
+Chinese Dogwood flowers Photo courtesy of NetPS Plant Finder

-Wolf Eyes Chinese Dogwood foliage Photo courtesy of NetPS Plant Finder Wolf Eyes Chinese Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
-Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+Chinese Dogwood in bloom Photo courtesy of NetPS Plant Finder

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

-Wolf Eyes Chinese Dogwood is recommended for the following landscape applications; - Accent - General Garden Use
+Chinese Dogwood is recommended for the following landscape applications;

+- Accent - Shade

-Planting & Growing Wolf Eyes Chinese Dogwood will grow to be about 15 feet tall at maturity, with a spread of 15 feet.
+Planting & Growing

+Chinese Dogwood will grow to be about 30 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

 This tree does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.